namora-fernando/justy-transactions-scraper/README.md

 ## 🔒 Data Privacy

 This project contains **no sensitive business data**.
-Only _synthetic sample data_ is shared for demo purposes. <br>
-For real usage, please ensure compliance with your organization's **data governance policies**.

----

-## 📜 License

-This project is licensed under a **Private/Confidential License**.
-Not intended for public or commercial use.
+The permission already given by the owner of the cafe.